 Saturday, 31.
 January 2015

 After a successful annual membership drive last fall, the Beach Crew Alumni Association is proud to announce the dedication of two racing shells being introduced in the spring racing season.
 We are honored to have the Women’s Resolute 8+ shell dedicated to our 49er Hall of Fame recipient, Joan (Lind) Van Blom.
-The Men’s golden Vespoli 8+ shell will be dedicated to a humble, yet respected alum, John D. Boyle.
+The Men’s golden Vespoli 8+ shell will be dedicated to a influential and respected alum, John D. Boyle.

 Please join us for Dedication Day, Saturday March 7, 2:00 PM, after racing has commenced at the Southern California Opening Day Regatta, right here at the Long Beach State Boathouse.
 Come hear a special presentation from our guest of honor, CSULB President, Dr. Jane Close Conoley.
 Race day information will follow in the coming weeks.